Tianshi-Xu/Tianshi-Xu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Tianshi Xu is now a first-year Ph.D. student advised by Prof. [Meng Li](https://mengli.me/) at the School of Integrated Circuit, Peking University.
+Tianshi Xu is now a second-year Ph.D. student advised by Prof. [Meng Li](https://mengli.me/) at the School of Integrated Circuit, Peking University.
 Before attending Peking University, he received a bachelor’s degree from Beihang University with an **Outstanding Graduate** in Beijing (with a rank of **1/189**).
 He's filled with great passion for AI safety and privacy, especially privacy-preserving deep learning (PPDL) with publications in **NeurIPS, DAC,** etc. He always keeps trying and makes progress :wink:.
 {style="text-align: justify;"}